 Rub your hands together vigorously, creating friction and warming your hands up.
 Then simply place your hands over your eyes, letting the warmth of your hands warm your eyes up as well.
 This will force the muscles to relax, and the darkness will relieve the strain on your eyes.

 Once your hands start to cool off remove them and rub them together again, repeating the process 2-3 more times, or until you feel comfortable.

 Exercising your eyes’ ability to focus on a single object can bolster the amount of time you can work them before becoming fatigued.

 Perform this exercise right in your own chair with your arm outstretched and your thumb up.
 Then just bend your arm, moving your thumb closer to your body while focusing your eyes on your thumb the whole time.

 This is another focus exercise that uses your thumb.

 Perform this exercise by holding your thumb roughly 10 inches away from you.
-Focus on your thumb for 15 seconds, then look away to an object 10 feet away for 15 more seconds.
+Focus on your thumb for 15 seconds, then look away at an object 10 feet away for 15 more seconds.
 Finally, return the focus to your thumb and repeat this process 5 more times.

 This will help train your eyes to focus on objects of different distances much easier.

-This is a very easy exercise that you can do any time to increase your ability to track an object.
+This is a very easy exercise that you can do at any time to increase your ability to track an object.